 The average social media user isn’t consciously aware of which camp they fall into, Burke says.
-The point is more that what people see on social media does have an impact.
+The point is more than what people see on social media does have an impact.

 “A lot of us just kind of scroll through and see things passively,” Burke says.
-“We might not realize that we are internalizing it, and that it can be affecting our attitudes about ourselves.
-We should be careful about the way that we’re phrasing things and try to have a proactive, pro-health, positive message that makes people feel capable of engaging in these health behaviors.”
+“We might not realize that we are internalizing it and that it can be affecting our attitudes about ourselves.
+We should be careful about the way that we’re phrasing things and try to have a proactive, pro-health, positive message that makes people feel capable of engaging in these health behaviours.”